prog4biol/pfb2019/problemsets/Python_04_problemset.md

    8	ATGGGCCC
    ```

 12. Use list comprehension to generate a list of tuples.
 The tuples should contain sequences and lengths from the previous problem.
 Print out the length and the sequence (i.e., "4\\tATGC\\n").
+A list of tuples looks like this [(4,'ATGC'),(2,'GC')].
+Use `yourList.append( yourTuple )`.
+Check out the second example [here](https://www.w3schools.com/python/ref_list_append.asp)

 13. Modify the script from #11 so that you also print out the number (postion in the list) of each sequence (i.e., "1\\t4\\tACGT\\n")